 As a result, France has become the second most important country of origin of all the French international companies that are now deep-rooted in many of the Greater Montreal areas.

 The United Kingdom is the third most important country of origin of international businesses established in Greater Montreal, especially in finance, aerospace and metals.
-Greater Montreal is also increasingly popular among Asian companies.
+Finally, Greater Montreal is also increasingly popular among Asian companies.

 Montreal GLOBAL Kit